CNC Machine Help-Home

 Follow through the series circuit and tighten all wire terminals.
 Don't forget to check A2 (0VAC) wire terminals too.

-If machine tool is relatively new also check for terminals crimped on insulation of wire
+If the CNC machine tool is relatively new also check for terminals crimped on insulation of wire

 Contactor relay troubleshooting - see electrical shorts for other possible solutions